-Known for its extraordinary stained glass windows, the Sainte-Chapelle (Holy Chapel) was commissioned between 1242 and 1248 by King Louis IX.
+Known for its extraordinary stained glass windows, the Sainte-Chapelle (which means “Holy Chapel“) was commissioned between 1242 and 1248 by King Louis IX.
 The chapel was consecrated in 1248, and was designed to be a sacred shrine of the relics of the Passion of Christ.

-- From January 2nd – March 31st, the chapel is open from 9 am – 5 pm
+- January 2nd – March 31st, the chapel is open from 9 am – 5 pm

-- From April 1st – September 30th, the chapel is open from 9 am – 7 pm
+- April 1st – September 30th, the chapel is open from 9 am – 7 pm

-- From October 1st – December 31st, the chapel is open from 9 am – 5 pm
+- October 1st – December 31st, the chapel is open from 9 am – 5 pm

-- The Sainte-Chapelle is closed annually on New Year’s Day, Christmas Day, and May 1st.
+- Sainte-Chapelle is closed annually on New Year’s Day, Christmas Day, and May 1st.